This page describes how to access and view the Apache Airflow logs for Cloud Composer.

 - airflow-monitoring: The logs that Airflow monitoring generates.

-To view the streaming log files:
+To view the streaming logs in Cloud Logging:

 Go to the Google Cloud's operations suite Logs Viewer in the Cloud Console.